mahyahhp/life-in-the-uk-test/README.md

 * Northern Ireland and Scotland have their own banknotes, which are valid everywhere in the UK.
 However, shops and businesses do not have to accept them.
 * The longest distance on the mainland is about 870 miles (approximately 1,400 kilometres).
 * Pub quizzes are popular.
 Pool and darts are traditional pub games.
 Pubs are usually open during the day from 11.00 am (12 noon on Sundays).
-* Some people rent additional land called ‘an allotment’.
+* Some people rent additional land called ‘an allotment’ to grow fruit and vegetable.
 * Famous gardens:
   * England: Kew Gardens, Sissinghurst and Hidcote
   * Scotland: Crathes Castle and Inveraray Castle in Scotland